keystonejs/keystone/docs/content/docs/config/lists.md

 For example, `unique: [{ fields: ['slug', 'domain'] }]` allows multiple rows with the same slug and a null domain.
 It does **not** enforce “same slug and same domain, including null” when null represents a meaningful application scope.
 This API does not introduce a null sentinel or offer null-equality options.
+Selectors require every member to be present and non-null, even when its database column is nullable.
+The compound selector object itself may be omitted, but explicitly passing `null` is rejected.
+Null-containing tuples cannot be addressed through compound selectors; use an ID or ordinary filtering instead.
 PostgreSQL supports `NULLS NOT DISTINCT`, but it is not part of these declarations.

 Keep using `db.extendPrismaSchema` for custom names and advanced features that Prisma can express, such as provider-specific index options.
 Features Prisma cannot express require separately managed database-specific migrations.
 Keystone does not parse or reconcile schema text returned by extension callbacks; keeping that text valid and avoiding duplicate declarations there remains the caller's responsibility.
+Constraints added only through schema extensions do not generate selectors.
+Do not remove, rename, or alter a declarative unique constraint in a schema extension while relying on its selector: the generated metadata must correspond to the actual database constraint.

 ## isSingleton